gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+For a declared component an functional sourceSet is created and appropriate sourceSets

 #### Changes to CUnit configuration DSL

 * The C language source set for CUnit test sources has been renamed from 'cunit' to 'c'.
 This means that by convention Gradle